kubernetes/enhancements/keps/sig-api-machinery/4330-compatibility-versions/README.md

 ### Non-Goals

-- Changes to CAPI/kubeadm/KIND/minikube to absorb the compatibility versions will be addressed separate from this KEP
+- Changes to Cluster API/kubeadm/KIND/minikube to absorb the compatibility versions will be addressed separate from this KEP

 ## Proposal